How to cite sources in a blog post

-It’s important to add references to give credit to your sources, but what’s the most effective way to cite sources in a blog post for a research project, academic website or technical subject?
+It's important to add references to give credit to your sources.
+What's the most effective way to cite sources in a blog post for a research project, academic website or technical subject?

 There’s a specific way of adding references to an academic paper which you’ll be familiar with, using the Citations feature of Microsoft Word.
 This results a numbered list of references at the end of the document, referred to within the document with a superscript number.